ViniGome/Cadastro_Jogos/README.md

 ```

 # Second Scene
-In the First Scene we can see the button "Listar Jogos" pressing this button open the Second Scene that basically check all dados we insert previously.
+In the First Scene we can see the button "Listar Jogos" pressing this button open the Second Scene that basically check all data we insert previously.

 ![2](https://user-images.githubusercontent.com/73801769/98026761-617bfb00-1dea-11eb-9b2d-a881e009e0d7.png)